tefkah/thesis-writing/Archive/Finding a Way to Approximately Calculate Anyons.md

 ctime: 20210503090553
 ---

-# Finding a way to approximately calculate anyons
+# Finding a Way to Approximately Calculate Anyons

 For the next part of my thesis (as of 03-05-21) I am looking into how to approximately calculate the anyonic phase in the Fractional Quantum hall effect.
 For this, I want to look at explanations etc of the [[Berry phase]] in the [[Aharonov Bohm Effect]], and I have a couple of differenent resoureces to do this.